Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Explanation:**
 - Every machine instruction has four essential elements:
   1. Operation Code (Opcode) - what operation to perform
-  2. Source Operand Reference - where to get input operands
+  2. Source Operand Reference - where to get inputs
-  3. Result Operand Reference - where to store the result
+  3. Result Operand Reference - where to store output
-  4. Next Instruction Reference - where to get the next instruction
+  4. Next Instruction Reference - where to get next instruction
-- These four elements define what the instruction does and how it fits into program execution.
+- These four elements are necessary for complete instruction specification.

 ---